ebloc/ebloc-broker/docs/convert/source/readme.md

 Please note that password is NOT RECOVERABLE.
 Type password:
 Repeat password:
-e427c111f968fe4ff6593a37454fdd9abf07c490
+e427c111f968fe4ff6593a37454fdd9abf07c490  //your address is generated
 ```

-- Inside `.profile` change `COINBASE` variable with the account owner of the mined block reward.
-For example, you could but your newly created account: `"0xe427c111f968fe4ff6593a37454fdd9abf07c490"` into `COINBASE`.
+- Inside `.profile` change `COINBASE` variable with the generated account address.
+For example, you could put your newly created address such as `"0xe427c111f968fe4ff6593a37454fdd9abf07c490"` into `COINBASE`.
 Do not forget to put `0x` at the beginning of the account.

-- Update following file `/home/ubuntu/EBloc/password.txt` with your account's password, that is stored under `COINBASE`:
+- Update the following file `/home/ubuntu/EBloc/password.txt` with your account's password.
 Best to make sure the file is not readable or even listable for anyone but you.
 You achieve this with: `chmod 700 /home/ubuntu/EBloc/password.txt`

-- Open following file: `/home/ubuntu/eBlocBroker/eBlocHeader.js` and change following line with the account you defined under `COINBASE`: `web3.eth.defaultAccount = "0xe427c111f968fe4ff6593a37454fdd9abf07c490";`
+- Open the following file: `/home/ubuntu/eBlocBroker/eBlocHeader.js` and change following line with the account you defined under `COINBASE`, which is `web3.eth.defaultAccount = "0xe427c111f968fe4ff6593a37454fdd9abf07c490";`

 Connect into eBloc private chain using Parity: `eblocpserver`.
 You could also run it via `nohup eblocpserver &` on the background.
-On another console to attach Geth console to Parity, (on Linux) please do: `geth attach ~/.local/share/io.parity.ethereum/jsonrpc.ipc`.
-Its alias is: `eblocpclient`.
+On another console to attach Geth console to Parity, (on Linux) please do: `geth attach`.

-Please note that first you have to run `eblocpserver` and than `eblocpclient`.
+Please note that first you have to run `eblocpserver` and than `geth attach`.

 Inside Geth console when you type `eth.accounts` you should see the accounts you already created or imported.